Policies Pertaining to Graduate Admissions:

 Students who have earned over ninety (90) undergraduate semester hours toward the baccalaureate degree at a regionally-accredited college or university who wish to start their graduate studies early may apply for admission in the Pre-Graduate category.
 Pre-Graduate students may complete a maximum of nine (9) graduate hours without full program acceptance.
 After completion of the baccalaureate degree and up to nine (9) graduate semester hours, Pre-Graduate students must submit complete application materials to be considered for full program admission (see Full Admission policies).
 Pre-Graduate students are subject to the same academic regulations and requirements as all degree-seeking students.
 MAT and MSCJ Pre-Graduate students may enroll in designated courses only.
 MSCJ Pre-Graduate status is limited to main campus students only.

-- MAT: Students in the BEACON program who have earned 90 hours of credit or more, and who will finish their bachelor’s degrees through these programs at Columbia College, may apply for Pre-Graduate status.
-Applicants must meet all other qualifications for the Teacher Certification Program, including cumulative GPA of 3.0, passing scores on all sections of the MoGEA exam, and a passing score on the appropriate MOCA exam.
+- MAT: Students in the BEACON program who have earned 90 hours of credit or more, and who will finish their bachelor’s degrees through this program at Columbia College, may apply for Pre-Graduate status.
+Applicants must meet all other qualifications for the Teacher Certification Program, in addition to having a cumulative GPA of 3.0, and a passing score on the appropriate Missouri Content Assessment(MoCA).
 Applicants for Pre-Graduate status must submit a completed and signed application for graduate admission, and transcripts from all colleges and universities attended.
 Those accepted as Pre-Graduate students may take up to nine (9) semester hours of graduate coursework toward certification.
-In order to complete EDUC 698 Graduate Student Teaching (MAT Only), students admitted with Pre-Graduate status must complete their bachelor’s degrees and must reapply in order to be considered for Post-Baccalaureate admission to the MAT Program.
-Graduate coursework taken toward certification requirements does not fulfill Education Certification Minor requirements for students in the BEACON program.

 - MSCJ: Students applying for Pre-Graduate status must submit a completed and signed application for graduate admission accompanied by transcripts from all colleges and universities attended.
 Applicants must have earned more than 90 undergraduate semester hours toward the baccalaureate degree at a regionally accredited college or university and have an overall GPA of 3.0.
 Eligible degree programs are those closely related to the criminal justice area at regionally accredited colleges or universities.
 Those accepted as Pre-Graduate status students may take up to nine (9) semester hours of graduate coursework in the MSCJ program while observing all existing MSCJ program requirements.